laduplessis/beast2_bdskysa_ebov_example/README.md

 Please contact Louis du Plessis (louis.duplessis@zoo.ox.ac.uk) for any questions.

 ## Summary

-## Documentation
+Phylodynamics example for BEAST 2.5 paper using data from the West African Ebola dataset.
+The example uses a sampled-ancestor birth-death skyline to infer population dynamics.
+This can also double as a bModelTest example.

-Full documentation is inside the `doc/` directory.
+Full [documentation](doc/ebov_beast2_example.pdf) is inside the `doc/` directory.

 ## Reproducing results
 Follow the workflows in `workflows/`